 Tipping in Greece

-So, here is my advice on tips in Greece but at the ned of the day it’s really up to you:
+So, here is my advice on tips in Greece, but at the end of the day, it’s really up to you:

 Tipping a Taxi in Greece

 A taxi driver in Greece is never expecting to tip him or her, but in general, it is a good idea to round the amount of money you are told to pay.
 If for example, the taxi meter says 18.5 euros it is a good idea to just pay 20 euros.
-As of now, taxis in Greece, are not required to have a card machine (POS – but this is changing in 2024 with a new law), so you cannot pay them by card anyways.
 Cash is king in a taxi.

 Tipping at a restaurant or cafe in Greece